uwetom/media-production-worksheets/AR.md

 ## Simulated Environment

 To avoid having to build this project to an actual device every time we want to test it we will create a simulated environment in Unity.
+This will take time to build, but will save us a considerable amount of time when testing our app.

 - On the top menu select **window > XR > AR Foundation > XR Environment**